United States Edition

 • Medium

 Try to plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that Butternut is thought of as tender, so it is really important to plant out well after your last frost date.
-Use USDA Hardiness Zone 2 - 14 as your guideline for the appropriate climate for this plant.
 Try to keep the ph of your soil between the range of 6.1 and 7.5 as Butternut likes to be in weakly acidic soil - weakly alkaline soil.

 Growing Butternut from seed